-4. You must kill a monster to reach Level 10, and you cannot force another player to help you do it.
+4. You must kill a monster to reach Level 10.

 Any other disputes should be settled by loud arguments, with the owner of the game having the last word.
-You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums.sjgames. com/munchkin . . . unless it's more fun to argue.
+You could also read the Munchkin FAQ and errata pages at munchkin.sjgames.com, or start a discussion at forums. sjgames.com/munchkin . . . unless it's more fun to argue.